Oldfields: Structure

-Lilly House was designed by Landon's brother-in-law, Lewis Ketcham Davis, in the French Château style.
+Lilly House was designed by Landon's brother-in-law, Lewis Ketcham Davis, in French Châteauesque style.
 The house is positioned on a bluff overlooking the White River, taking advantage of expansive views to the west.

 The house includes a service wing, pavilions on the east and west with access to balconies from the second floor, and a large terrace atop a garage and service area.
 While occupied by the Landon family, the main floor originally included a music room, library, sunroom, living room, dining room, kitchen, and porch.
 The second floor was made up of private suites, bedrooms, bathrooms, the servants' suite, and a study.
 A third-floor ballroom was also present in the Landon home and was used for storage during the Lilly's occupancy.
 At that time the estate also included a formal garden, greenhouse, tennis court, and several outbuildings.

 Following the renovations of J.K.
 Lilly Jr., components of the main level included a great hall, game room, library, drawing room, loggia, dining room, kitchen, and servants quarters as well as an altered stair hall and entrance.